Water tank pressure sensor sitting on pavers

 • Run on solar power

-The tank is about 15 m from the house and roughly 40 m from the Wi-Fi router with walls in the way, so connectivity matters too.
-I also wanted a system I can trust, not something that needs constant babysitting.
+The tank is about 15 m from the house and roughly 40 m from the Wi-Fi router, with walls in the way, so connectivity matters too.
+I wanted something I can trust, not a setup that needs constant attention.

 Why I switched from ultrasonic to a pressure sensor